bodrick/awesome/TOPICS.md

 *   [JanDeDobbeleer/oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) - The snappy and most customisable cross platform/shell prompt renderer
 *   [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,100+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 *   [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!
-*   [xonsh/xonsh](https://github.com/xonsh/xonsh) - :shell: Python-powered, cross-platform, Unix-gazing shell
+*   [xonsh/xonsh](https://github.com/xonsh/xonsh) - :shell: Python-powered, cross-platform, Unix-gazing shell.
 *   [alebcay/awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.

 ## dotnet-interactive